abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Monoid operations as functional composition
 ---

-As we said, when monoid elements are represented as functions, the monoid operation is represented as functional composition.
+As we said, when monoid elements are represented as functions, the monoid operation is represented as *functional composition*.
 The functions that represent the monoid elements have the same set as source and target, or the same *signature*, as we say (formally, they are of the type $A \to A$ for some $A$).
 Because of that, they all can be composed with one another, and the result of such compositions would also have the same signature.

 ![The group of rotations in a triangle - set notation](../03_monoid/symmetry_rotation_cayley.svg)